Below you find informations related to the vaccination against COVID-19 intended mainly for people with a chronical illness.

 2. Get vaccinated in your GP's cabinet - this option is already available.

 3. Get vaccinated directly in the clinic facility you are stationary treated in - please note that this option will be available only in high specialized ones.
 Most facilities will therefore generate the code for you to use it within the vaccination booking system and subsequently get vaccinated at a vaccination point (see option 1).

-From April 12, 2021, onwards, lower priority patients will be allowed to get their access codes as well (document in Czech only).
+From April 12, 2021, onwards, lower priority patients (from priority group 2) will be allowed to get their access codes as well (document in Czech only).

 The Ministry of Health has issued a leaflet (in Czech only) that may be an useful guide for you.

 Details on particular options, an overview of eligible diagnoses as well as information on how to register are available at the Patients' and Patient Organisations' website, powered by the Ministry of Health (in Czech only).